 On their website you’ll find every type of package you can think of, from brunch transfers to brewery tours, or simply give Jay a call to see how a helicopter can fit around your weekend in the Hunter.

-Sunrise Hot Air Ballooning with Balloon Aloft
+Sunrise Hot Air Ballooning

-If the roar of a helicopter isn't quite your thing, or you're after a more tranquil form of waking up, a sunrise hot air balloon ride above the valley is definitely the option for you.
+If the roar of a helicopter isn’t quite your thing, or you’re after a more tranquil form of waking up, a sunrise hot air balloon ride above the valley is definitely the option for you.
 As the crisp valley air slices through your clothes, and the warmth of the sun finally breaks the horizon, imagine slowly rising above the fog line and seeing half a dozen other balloons resting on the cloud around you.
-After soaring to over 2000 ft. in a silent suspension above the valley, you'll come back to solid ground before enjoying a champagne breakfast at Peterson House.
-Packages with Balloon Aloft start from $270 AUD per person.
+After soaring to over 2000 ft. in a silent suspension above the valley, you’ll come back to solid ground before enjoying a champagne breakfast at Peterson House.
+Packages start from $270 AUD per person.

 Festivals & Gigs

 The extremely popular throw-back through the eras music festival, Hot Tub Time Machine, has a vino centric brother.
-Over a selection of weekends during March and April each year, scattered at varying vineyards across the valley, you'll be able to mix your favourite chardonnays with your all time classic tunes.
+Over a selection of weekends in March and April each year, scattered at varying vineyards across the valley, you’ll be able to mix your favourite chardonnays with your all time classic tunes.
 Think a family picnic with booze and tunes meets festival vibes.
 You have no reason not to time your weekend in the Valley with this boutique day party.

 We’d be surprised if there wasn’t a Bruce Springsteen of Fleetwood Mac concert going down on the weekend you’re looking to head up to the Hunter.
 It seems to be an all too often recurring theme, so keep your eyes peeled for some big names performing up there if you’re keen to plan your trip around it.
 Bear in mind that this often means impromptu weekends are costly and hard to lock down, as these concerts drink the valley dry of accommodation, as well as wine.